 Among consumer borrowers, a low FICO score or too much debt often results in turndowns from banks.
 Specialty finance firms are able to invest in these borrowers because of the time they invest in understanding each situation and, in many instances, their ability to determine the liquidation value of the collateral pledged to secure the loan.
 This level of underwriting allows specialty finance companies to provide financing to borrowers, or in situations declined by traditional lenders while obtaining a premium price to cover the work and the risk.

-In today’s uncertain credit market, driven by the impact of the Covid-19 pandemic on consumers and small businesses, specialty finance companies can play an active role in addressing the funding needs of more consumers and businesses that do not qualify for more traditional financing as credit underwriting requirements have tightened at many large financial institutions.
+In today’s uncertain credit market, specialty finance companies can play an active role in addressing the funding needs of more consumers and businesses that do not qualify for more traditional financing as credit underwriting requirements have tightened at many large financial institutions.

 Specialty finance investments are opportunities that offer a potentially higher rate of return than traditional investments might.
 Yieldstreet seeks to reduce (but of course could never eliminate) the higher risk in specialty finance investments through various means, such as carefully evaluating underwriting standards, reviewing historic performance, setting advance rates to cover projected loss rates with a cushion, focusing on collection practices to stay on top of borrowers’ payments, and establishing expectations for performance to measure results in real time.